Please

 at the northern edge of the Sacramento Valley.

-the Richardson family owned and operated the resort until the 1960's when it was
+Begun in the early 1900's, the Richardson family owned and operated the resort

-grounds as a retreat and summer camp.
+the hotel and grounds as a retreat and summer camp.

-Besides the Healthful Springs, Mineral
+Besides the Healthful Springs, Mineral Baths, and other resort offerings, Richardson

-Baths, and other resort offerings, Richardson Springs sold bottled water and crystals
+Springs sold bottled water and crystals distilled from the mineral water that

-distilled from the mineral water that flows from the several springs.
-They also
+flows from the several springs.
+They also ran a dairy for a number of years.

-ran a dairy for a number of years.
-Richardson Springs had a Post office for it's
+Richardson Springs had a Post office for it's guests.
+I believe that the Post

-guests.
-I believe that the Post office closed in 1963.
+office closed in 1963.

 There